 Advisors are available to help students learn about, degree options, majors, academic requirements, and the process of transferring.
 Help is also available in assessing career goals, planning a return to school, adjusting to academic life, or other areas of concern relevant to beginning or returning to college.

 As a UW-Milwaukee at Washington County student, you have certain rights and responsibilities respecting your relationship with your fellow students and the University.
-The rules, regulations and policies you will find in this booklet are intended to foster an environment of mutual respect for you and your fellow students and to enhance the educational environment of your campus.
-Here you will find information about federal and state laws, UW System and UW Colleges regulations, policies and procedures that pertain to you and your life on campus.
+See the links below for rights and policies that are intended to foster an environment of mutual respect for you and your fellow students and to enhance the educational environment of your campus.
+You will also find information about federal and state laws, UW System and UW Colleges regulations, policies and procedures that pertain to you and your life on campus.

 Voting is both a right and a responsibility for an engaged citizen.
 UW-Washington County encourages everyone to exercise the right to vote.